skip to main content

 Flammable and Combustible Liquids Laboratory Fire Prevention Practices are outlined in the Chemical Hygiene Plan.

-Inspections are conductedunder the Injury and Illness Prevention Program.
+Inspections are conducted under the Injury and Illness Prevention Program.

 Flammable Gases Laboratory Fire Prevention Practices are outlined in the Chemical Hygiene Plan.

-Inspections are conductedunder the Injury and Illness Prevention Program.
+Inspections are conducted under the Injury and Illness Prevention Program.

 Paper Office trash cans are emptied twice a week.